 From 23.
 February to 23.
 March 2014 artasfoundation realised a singing project in Georgia.
 The Finnish artist couple Tellervo Kalleinen and Oliver Kochta created a Complaints Choir together with young people from the Georgian refugee settlements of Khurvaleti and Shavshvebi.

-The Complaints Choir created an opportunity for meetings and discussions for the residents of these settlements, people who had to leave their homes in the 2008 war between Georgia and South Ossetia/Russia and who were torn from their social context.
-Instead of a one-sided portrayal of them as victims, here they could make their presence felt through their potential and creative abilities.
+The Complaints Choir offered an opportunity for meetings and discussions for the residents of these settlements, people who had to leave their homes in the 2008 war between Georgia and South Ossetia/Russia and who were torn from their social context.
+Instead of a one-sided portrayal of them as victims, here they could make their presence felt through their creative abilities.
 Through this the project gave a voice and audience in public space to a population group that is often seen as only being ‘administered’ to.

 Residents from the refugee settlements of Khurvaleti and Shavshvebi, near the provincial capital Gori, were invited to participate in the Complaints Choir.
 Contrary to our hope that adults, especially young women with children would join the choir, the main participants were actually young people.